 The training page on ccinfo.unc.edu has links to the training schedule and to computer-based training (CBTs).
 Anyone requesting Finance access can go ahead and register for all needed classes.
 Anyone required to complete CBTs can take these classes at any time.

-- When making changes to a person’s access, you don’t need to mark all roles the person already has.
+4. When making changes to a person’s access, you do not need to mark all roles the person already has.

 Just mark the changes (roles to add or delete) or describe the data access that needs to change.

-For example, if you need to change the departments a person has access to, please don’t check all the roles the person has access to.
-Similarly, if you are adding or removing a role, there’s no need to check all the existing roles.
+For example, if you need to change the departments a person has access to, please do not check all the roles the person has access to.
+Similarly, if you are adding or removing a role, there is no need to check all the existing roles.
 The team will only make the changes you specify, and the access request will finish processing much more quickly if you only list the changes.

 If the person is requesting HR access, you need to specify what data the person needs access to.
 If the person is requesting Finance access, you only need to request data access if the person needs access to a secured chartfield role or a foundation.